rug-cit-hpc/league-of-robots/roles/logs_client/README.md

-# Rsyslog CLIENT ansible role
+# Remote logs CLIENT ansible role

 ## I. Prerequisites

-This role is the second of the rsyslog ansible playbooks.
+This role is the second of the logs ansible playbooks.
 It expects predefined
  - (optional) a list of external rsyslog servers (unmanaged by our roles) defined in group variables f.e. inside ```group_vars/{{ stack_name }}/vars.yml```
    ```